 In this activity, and throughout this unit, students learn how shape affects stability.
 Shape is a word with multiple meanings.
 Transitional kindergarten students will be most familiar with the meaning of the word shape in a mathematics context.
 They are learning how to identify and name two-dimensional shapes such as circles, rectangles, and triangles.
 Providing opportunities for students to use the terms for these different shape categories to describe the form or outline of a building is helpful.
-However, the word shape can also be used to describe aspects of a building's three-dimensional form (e.g., a pyramid) and a building's orientation in space (e.g., A triangular building that points upward and a triangular building that is inverted are considered two different shapes.).
-Throughout the unit, the word shape is also used to refer to the building's orientation in space as well as to describe additional aspects of a building's form or structure (e.g., a building's flat bottom).
+However, the word shape can also be used to describe aspects of a building's three-dimensional form (e.g., a pyramid) and a building that is inverted are considered two different shapes.).
+Throughout the unit, the word shape is also used to refer to the building's orientation in space as well as to describe additional aspects of a building's flat bottom).